-Of his own material, there is not very much; chapters on the masonic cipher, on the signs, grips and words, and on masonic customs.
-He also included two improved designs of the floor-drawings and two charming engravings illustrating the first and third degrees in progress.
-His catechism followed Travenol's version very closely; he did add four questions and answers (seemingly a minor contribution) but they are of high importance in our study of the ritual:
+Of his own material, there is not very much; chapters on the Masonic Cipher, on the Signs, Grips and Words, and on Masonic customs.
+He also included two improved designs of the Floordrawings and two charming engravings illustrating the first and third degrees in progress.
+His catechism followed Travenol's version very closely but he did add four questions and answers (seemingly a minor contribution) but they are of high importance in our study of the rit6al:

-\ The form now in common use, ending ".....sc".

-- Q. When a Mason finds himself in danger, what must he say and do to call the brethren to his aid?
+Q. When a Mason finds himself in danger, what must he say and do to call the brethren to his aid?

-- A. He must put his joined hands to his forehead, the fingers interlaced, and say 'Help, ye Children (or Sons) of the Widow 'Brethren, I do not know if the 'interlaced fingers' are used in the U.S.A. or Canada; I will only say that they are well known in several European jurisdictions, and the 'Sons of the Widow' appear in most versions of the Hiramic legend.
+A. He must put his joined hands to his forehead, the fingers interlaced, and say 'Help, ye Children (or Sons) of the Widow'.

+Brethren, I do not know if the 'interlaced fingers' were used in the USA or Canada; I will only say that they were well known in several European jurisdictions, and the 'Sons of the Widow' appear in most versions of the Hiramic legend.

+Three more new questions ran:

-- Q. What is the Password of an Apprentice?
+Q. What is the Password of an Apprentice?
+Ans: T Q. That of a Fellow?
+Ans: S O. And that of a Master?
+Ans: G This was the first appearance of Passwords in print, but the author added an explanatory note:

-- A: T...

-- Q. That of a Fellow?

-- A: S...

-- Q. And that of a Master?

-- A. G...

-This was the first appearance of passwords in print but the author added an explanatory note: These three passwords are scarcely used except in France and at Frankfurt on Main.
-They are in the nature of catch words, introduced as a surer safeguard (when dealing) with brethren whom they do not know.
+These three Passwords are scarcely used except in France and at Frankfurt on Main.
+They are in the nature of Watchwords, introduced as a surer safeguard (when dealing) with brethren whom they do not know.

 Passwords had never been heard of before this date, 1745, and they appear for the first time, in France.
-You will have noticed, brethren, that two of them appear to be in the wrong order, and, because of the thirty-year gap, we do not know whether they were being used in England at that time or if they were a French invention.
+You will have noticed, Brethren, that some of them appear to be in the wrong order, and, because of the 30 year gap, we do not know whether they were being used in England at that time or if they were a French invention.
 On this puzzle we have a curious piece of indirect evidence, and I must digress for a moment.

-In the year 1730, the Grand Lodge of England was greatly troubled by the exposures that were being published, especially Prichard's Masonry Dissected, which was officially condemned in Grand Lodge, and, as a precautionary measure, Grand Lodge reversed the words of the first two degrees around that time.
-The reversal led to a great deal of trouble later on, but they remained in reverse order until 1809.
-You will have noticed, brethren, that each of the French exposures I have quoted hitherto, gave the words of those two degrees in reverse order and now, when the passwords first make their appearance, in France, they also appear in reverse order.
-Knowing how regularly France had adopted - and improved - on English ritual practices, there seems to be a strong probability that the passwords were already in use in England (perhaps in reverse order), but we have not got a single English document to support that theory.
+In the year 1730, the Grand Lodge of England was greatly troubled by the exposures that were being published, especially Prichard's Masonry Dissected, which was officially condemned in Grand Lodge.
+Later, as a precautionary measure, certain words in the first two degrees were interchanged, a move which gave grounds in due course for the rise of a rival Grand Lodge.
+Le Secret, 1742, Le Catechisme, 1744 and the Trahi, 1745, all give those words in the new order, and in 1745, when the Passwords made their first appearance in France, they also appear in reverse order.
+Knowing how regularly France had adopted and improved on English ritual practices, there seems to be a strong probability that Passwords were already in use in England (perhaps in reverse order), but there is not a single English document to support that theory.

-So brethren, in 1745, we have the ritual fully developed.
-All the principal elements are there, and, when the English exposures began to appear again from 1760 onwards, the best of the French material had already been embodied in our English practice.
+So Brethren, by 1745 most of the principal elements in the Craft degrees were already in existence, and when the new stream of English rituals began to appear in the 1760s the best of that material had been embodied in our English practice.
 But it was still very crude and a great deal of polishing needed to be done.